Maxim D. Shrayer: Biography

 Shrayer was born and grew up in Moscow, USSR, in the family of the writer David Shrayer-Petrov, and the translator Emilia Shrayer.
+Among his ancestors on the Shrayer side is the Russian-Israeli writer Batya Kahana (1901-1978).
 Together with his parents he spent almost nine years as a refusenik before immigrating to the US in the summer of 1987.
 Shrayer attended Moscow University, Brown University (BA 1989), Rutgers University (MA 1990), and Yale University (Ph.D.
 1995).
 Since 1996 he has been teaching at Boston College, where he is presently a professor of Russian, English, and Jewish Studies and co-founded the Jewish Studies Program.
 Shrayer founded and moderates the Michael B. Kreps Readings (Крепсовские Чтения) in Russian Émigré Literature at Boston College.
 In 2017-2021 Shrayer directed the Project on Russian & Eurasian Jewry at Harvard's Davis Center.
-Shrayer lives in Brookline and South Chatham, Mass. with his wife Dr. Karen E. Lasser, a medical doctor and researcher, and their two daughters.
-Shrayer's younger daughter, Tatiana Rebecca Shrayer, won second prize in the 2019 Stone Soup book context, resulting in the publication of her poetry collection Searching for Bow and Arrows.
+Shrayer lives in Brookline and South Chatham, Mass. with his wife Dr. Karen E. Lasser, a medical doctor and researcher, their two daughters, Mira and Tatiana, and their silver Jewdle, Stella.
+Shrayer's younger daughter, Tatiana Rebecca Shrayer, won second prize in the 2019 Stone Soup book contest, resulting in the publication of her poetry collection Searching for Bow and Arrows.